Ashbourne, Derbyshire: Culture and community

 The cobbled market place hosts a traditional outdoor market every Thursday and Saturday throughout the year, complementing the wide range of individual shops in the town.
 Although its market heritage is important, it came under threat of closure from Derbyshire County Council in November 2012.
 The people of Ashbourne opposed any such moves by the council and started an online petition.
 Ashbourne became the 97th Fairtrade Town in March 2005 after many businesses, cafes, shops and community organisations started supporting Fairtrade.

 Ashbourne Shire Horse Society and Show

 According to the Ashbourne Show website:

+Media

+Local news and television channels are BBC East Midlands and ITV Central.
+Television signals are received from the local relay transmitter.

+Ashbourne's local radio stations are BBC Radio Derby on 104.5 FM, Smooth East Midlands on 106.6 FM, Capital Midlands on 102.8 FM and Greatest Hits Radio Midlands on 96.7 FM (formerly Ashbourne Radio).

+The Ashbourne News Telegraph is the town’s weekly local newspaper.

 Landmarks

 Ashbourne currently has eleven public houses and two social clubs.
 The most famous, the Green Man & Black's Head Royal Hotel, closed in 2011 and underwent a change of ownership in 2013, before reopening in 2018.
 The rare gallows sign across St John's Street remains a meeting point in the town.
 In June 2020, the caricature of a black man's head atop the sign became the focus of racial debate.
 It was removed after a petition had gathered more than 40,000 signatures, but it is being preserved locally.